Margaret Haughery: Businesswoman

 Known simply as Margaret's Bakery, the bakery business quickly became a success, and it is from this that she made the greater part of her fortune.
 For years she continued her rounds with the bread cart, which replaced the milk cart.
 Margaret provided for the home market and her produce was exported.
 All the asylums in New Orleans were supplied with bread from her bakery at such a low price as to be virtually free.
 Improvements to the bakery were always a priority.
 It became the first steam bakery in the south, providing employment for many.
 The bakery situated in New Levée Street was so successful that even the destruction so widespread in the South as a result of the Civil War had no effect on it.

 Although she provided for orphans, fed the poor, and gave enormously in charity, her resources grew dramatically and Margaret's thriving bakery became famous.
-Margaret Haughery & Company, was the first steam bakery in the South.
+Margaret Haughery & Company was the first steam bakery in the South.
 The bakery sold "Margaret's Bread" and she became the "Bread Woman of New Orleans".
 Eventually, she owned a popular store in the city called the Klotz Cracker Factory, associated with the Klotz Bakery.

 The winos and beggars of the city used to converge on Levée Street.
-Margaret would not turn them away by.
+Margaret would not turn them away.
 She always gave them a loaf of bread but cut it in half so that they could not sell it to buy alcohol.